Symmetry-reduced Loop Quantum Gravity: Plane Waves, Flat Space and the Hamiltonian Constraint: The Hamiltonian constraint

 In accordance with \cite{BD2} we denote the first two terms of the Hamiltonian constraint in (\ref{constraint}), which contain connection components, as ``kinetic part" $H_K$, and the rest as ``potential part" $H_P$.The expression for $H$ contains an inverse volume factor

 which does not give rise to a densely defined operator in general and is usually regularized by replacing it by a commutator of positive powers of connection variables \cite{TT}.
-But this turns out as unnecessary, as states with $m$, $n$ or $k$ equal to zero do not play a role.
+But this turns out as unnecessary, as states with $m$, $n$ or $k$ equal to zero do not play a role, so that again a piece of the usual mathematical apparatus of LQG can be avoided.